What is Ride to the Sun?

 Can I leave my car / van at Bitts Park overnight?

 We know that some people do.
 However, Carlisle City Council have stated that they’d be happy to accommodate overnight stays in nearby Devonshire Walk car park which is only a few minutes walk from Bitts Park, down Dacre Road and Mayor’s Drive.
-All day parking is available in this Car Park for £2.50 and stays of up to 7 days may be purchased from the onsite pay and display machines.
+All day parking is available in this Car Park and may be purchased from the onsite pay and display machines.
 The post code for Devonshire Walk car park is CA3 8UL.

 Where does it end?